georgerhewitt/georgehewitt.com/README.md

 # georgehewitt.com
-The start of the redesign
+The start of the redesign, my super sad repo.

-use SASS, HTML, Javascript.